valueflows/valueflows/use-cases/circular-economy/broken-bike-give-away.md

 * John
 * Alice who is looking for a cheap bike and can repair it herself
-* Exchange network
+* Haringey Freecycle exchange network

 **ResourceTypes**

 * Bicycle
-* Exchange network ??
+* Exchange network email list

 **Resources**

 * John’s bike with a dodgy brake
-* Local online Freecycle group
+* Local online Freecycle group email list

 ### Resource flows